hachuele/quiz-app/ABOUT.md

-# About: HPC Quiz Maker
+# HPC Quiz Maker

-The **HPC Quiz Maker** is a modular web application built with PHP, MySQL, and responsive web design frameworks with the ultimate goal of enabling instructors to easily build and deploy user assessments as needed.
+The **HPC Quiz Maker** is a fully-functional, modular web application built with PHP, MySQL, and responsive web design frameworks with the ultimate goal of enabling instructors to easily build and deploy user assessments as needed.

 The tool was built  for the Center for [High-Performance Computing](http://hpcc.usc.edu/) (HPC) at the [University of Southern California](https://www.usc.edu/), a global leader in research computing.